![]() |

 Groundhog Phil saw his shadow and winter will prevail for six more weeks.
 Why, am I not surprised?
 It’s been a harsh winter with bitter cold and snow squalls.
 I got caught in one last week.

 It came out of nowhere on my afternoon walk.
 The clouds rolled in quickly and the wind picked up howling as the trees moaned in protest.
 Time to seek shelter as visibility was low, white out conditions.
 My friend, her dog and I took shelter in the park gazebo.
-Hanging on the rail as if we might be blown over by the force of the gusty wind.
+Hanging on the rail fearing we might be blown over by the force of the gusty wind.
 Tully, guarding us from exiting the gazebo waiting for a sign.

 After